-Some of the most fascinating things observed during the Yellowstone wolf reintroduction program involve the interaction between wolves and grizzly bears, said Doug Smith, the Yellowstone Wolf Project's leader.
+Some of the most fascinating things observed during the Yellowstone wolf reintroduction program, which began in 1995, involve the interaction between wolves and grizzly bears, says Doug Smith, the Yellowstone Wolf Project's leader.

 More grizzly bears are showing up near wolf dens, and grizzly bears are taking away more wolf kills.

 Smith says grizzlies are often attracted to wolf dens because of the "stank aroma" existing from the leg bones and other food items the alphas bring back to feed to their young.